LinkWellNodes/Documentation/docs/faq/Chainlink-Operators.md

 See [this page](https://docs.chain.link/chainlink-nodes/resources/best-security-practices#infrastructure-as-code-iac) for a few publicly-available IAC (Infrastructure as Code) deployment options.
 Chainlink also provides [AWS QuickStart](https://docs.chain.link/chainlink-nodes/resources/best-practices-aws) templates for deploying a basic Chainlink infrastructure via AWS CloudFormation.

-### Can anyone start up an OCR network?
+### Can anyone start up an OCR (Off-Chain-Reporting) network?

-The OCR (Off-Chain Reporting) feature is currently unavailable to community node operators.
+The Off-Chain Reporting feature is currently unavailable to community node operators.
 There is currently no plan for releasing the OCR contracts to the general public.

 For the time being, community node operators can choose to provide their data via Flux Monitor or Direct Request jobs.